Tree Restoration in Fleming Island, FL

 Well pruned trees survive high winds better than poorly or improperly pruned trees.
-Poor pruning practices, such as topping or removing large branches, make trees more susceptible to wind failure.
 Begin a preventive pruning program for both young and mature trees by calling the experts at Tree Tech Tree Service, Inc.

 Structural Pruning Checklist